Python-do-ECARES/Classes/README.md

 # Class Schedule
-This repository contains the folders with the content of each class.
+This repository contain the folders with the content of each class.
 Please check them for the references of each meeting.
 The schedule goes as follows (**always 10-12AM in room R42.3.103**)

 | Session       | Date         | Discussant  | Topic       |       References                                                                                                                               |